Signs of Anxiety in Dogs

 How to Treat Your Dog’s Anxiety

 Certain situations may be too overwhelming for your dog to handle.
-If you know your dog reacts bad to loud noises, then keep them from places with loud music, cars or other sounds that will startle.
+If you know your dog reacts badly to loud noises, then keep them away from places with loud music, cars, or other sounds that will startle them.
 If the situation is unavoidable, try giving your dog his favorite toy or an old shirt that has your scent on it in order to ease anxiety.

 Providing your dog with a little extra love and affection can help him ease the symptoms of anxiety.
 If your dog is showing signs of stress, cuddle up with him or spend some extra time petting him.
 Positive reinforcement can help your dog associate new experiences with rewards if you offer treats or pets when he is triggered.